kevinkawchak/pai-oncology-trial-fl/README.md

 > **Responsible-Use Notice:** This repository provides research-grade tooling for engineers building
 > federated learning systems for oncology clinical trials.
 All modules are intended for research and
 > development use only.
-Independent clinical validation, IRB approval, and regulatory clearance are
+Independent clinical validation, IRB approval, and clearance are
 > required before clinical use.

 > **v1.0.1 Documentation Update:** Comprehensive documentation refresh for v1.0.1.
 235 Python